 This is the time of year when I start to think about switching things up.
 Not the tiny decor pieces like centerpieces, buckets, and wreaths.
 Instead, I like to rethink furniture layout ideas for couches, side tables, and desks.

-My family knows I have a habit of moving furniture around (and the contents of my kitchen cabinets) on any given day.
+My family knows I have a habit of moving furniture around (and the contents of my kitchen cabinets) on any given evening.
 So it is no surprise I love to explore furniture layout ideas.
 And over the years I found what works for me for fresh ideas!

 If you are a regular visitor to Everyday Edits you know I love to look for decor ideas here.